 On one session, a player who I’m pretty sure hasn’t been out of a session chair in years, became so fired up as the arrangement built, he actually stood up to finish playing his part.
 A small thing but huge for the song because the other musicians knew what it meant and it made them play with even more intensity, “Holy moley, if he’s playing standing up, this is historic!
 I better beat the living pillows out of this drum!”
 My philosophy is: When pillows start coming out of drums you know you’re doing something right : )

-A lot of stuff does happen here, but if you want “bored-before-the-chorus-hits” mediocrity you’d best go to one of those other places.
+If you want “bored-before-the-chorus-hits” mediocrity disguised as perfection, you’d best go to one of those other places.

 Blandness doesn’t happen here- b.e. watson

 It may seem strange for a studio owner to recommend other Nashville Recording Studios but the deeper I get into my relationship with Jesus the more I realize that when He walked the earth, among other things, he was trying to tell us that in many regards our way of thinking is wrong.
 We sometimes believe we’re thinking logically when we’re not, because we leave God out of the equation.
 Let me rephrase: Sometimes we’re thinking logically just not God-logically, and therefore we’re doomed to failure.

 It was typical of Jesus to not do things or say things according to man’s logic.
 Presented with an “A or B?” answer to a question Jesus, as usual, went to weirdness: “You can have that coin,” He said, “I made the fish.”
 I’m paraphrasing here, but basically, that was what he answered when asked a question about paying taxes.

 “Lose your life and you will find it.”